richardhundt/luv/README.md

 Threads are real OS threads and run concurrently (so no global locks) in distinct global Lua states.
 This means that sharing data between threads should be done with ØMQ sockets.
-However, functions passed to `luv.thread.spawn` are ordinary Lua functions and may contain upvalues.
+However, functions passed to `ray.thread.spawn` are ordinary Lua functions and may contain upvalues.

 These upvalues are serialized as best as possible automatically and deserialized during thread entry.
-The same rules apply as for `luv.codec.encode` (see below).
+The same rules apply as for `ray.codec.encode` (see below).

 Return values passed back via `thread:join()` pass through the same serialize/deserialize process, with the same caveats.
 So bear in mind that there's no true shared address space when using threads.
 This is A Good Thing (tm), I'm told.

-Some of Luv's own objects and library tables are handled transparently.
+Some of Ray's own objects and library tables are handled transparently.

 In particular ØMQ context objects can be passed to threads or referenced as upvalues. ØMQ sockets and other libuv objects cannot.